You're Not Alone. We're Here to Help.

 • Ephesians 4:26 – “in your anger do not sin.”
 Anger itself isn't sin, but how you handle it matters.

-❌ sinful anger
+❌ Sinful anger

 • Anger becomes sin when it's rooted in pride, revenge, or hatred.